lecterror/cakephp-js-tests-plugin/README.markdown

 ## About ##

-JsTests is a [CakePHP][] plugin which tries to make it is for you to make unit tests for your JavaScript code.
+JsTests is a [CakePHP][] plugin which tries to make it easy for you to run unit tests for your JavaScript code.
 It uses [QUnit][] and [JSCoverage][] to test JavaScript files and provide code coverage.

 ## Usage ##

 First, obtain the plugin.
-If you're using Git, while in your app folder:
+If you're using Git, run this while in your app folder:

 	git submodule add git://github.com/lecterror/cakephp-js-tests-plugin.git plugins/js_tests

-Or visit http://github.com/lecterror/cakephp-js-tests-plugin and download the plugin manually to your `app/plugins/js_tests/` folder
+Or visit [http://github.com/lecterror/cakephp-js-tests-plugin][github-repo] and download the plugin manually to your `app/plugins/js_tests/` folder.

 Next, make sure you have [JSCoverage][] somewhere on your system.
 On Ubuntu this is as simple as: